nickminaev/handson/intro-to-kubernetes/README.md

 CoreDNS is running at https://127.0.0.1:54863/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy
 ```

-The _Kubernetes control pane_ is the API server to which the commands are issues.
+The _Kubernetes control pane_ is the API server to which the commands are issued.

 _CoreDNS_ is the local DNS system running on a k8s cluster.
 We'll get back to it later.